tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/mexico.rst

 Introduction
 ============

-Odoo Enterprise users in Mexico have free access to a set of modules that allow them to issue electronic invoices according to the specifications of the SAT for `version 3.3 of the CFDI
+CoquiAPPs Enterprise users in Mexico have free access to a set of modules that allow them to issue electronic invoices according to the specifications of the SAT for `version 3.3 of the CFDI
 <http://omawww.sat.gob.mx/informacion_fiscal/factura_electronica/Documents/GuiaAnexo20Global.pdf>`_,
 a legal requirement as of January 1, 2018.
 These modules also add relevant accounting reports (for example, the DIOT), and enable foreign trade, with support for associated customs operations.

-With the Mexican location in Odoo you will not only be able to comply with the legal requirements to invoice in Mexico, but also use it as your accounting system, satisfying the normal needs of the market.
-This makes Odoo the perfect solution to manage your business in Mexico.
+With the Mexican location in CoquiAPPs you will not only be able to comply with the legal requirements to invoice in Mexico, but also use it as your accounting system, satisfying the normal needs of the market.
+This makes CoquiAPPs the perfect solution to manage your business in Mexico.

 Pre requirements
 ================

-Before installing the modules and making the necessary configurations to have the Mexican localization in Odoo, it is necessary to meet the following requirements:
+Before installing the modules and making the necessary configurations to have the Mexican localization in CoquiAPPs, it is necessary to meet the following requirements:

 #.
 Be registered with the SAT and have an RFC.
 #.
 Have a `Certificate of Digital Seal
    <https://www.gob.mx/sat/acciones-y-programas/certificado-de-sello-digital>`_ (CSD).
 #.
 Choose a PAC and purchase stamps.
-Currently the Mexican location in Odoo works with the following
+Currently the Mexican location in CoquiAPPs works with the following
    PACs: `Solución Factible <https://solucionfactible.com/>`_, `Quadrum (formerly Finkok)
    <https://cfdiquadrum.com.mx/index.html>`_ and `SW Sapien - Smarter Web <https://sw.com.mx/>`_.
 #.
-Have knowledge and experience with billing, sales and accounting in Odoo.
+Have knowledge and experience with billing, sales and accounting in CoquiAPPs.
 This documentation
-   contains only the information necessary to enable the use of Odoo in a company based in Mexico.
+   contains only the information necessary to enable the use of CoquiAPPs in a company based in Mexico.

 Modules
 =======